 Wills & Estates

-Estate planning documents include the following: Last Will and Testament; Power of Attorney; and Healthcare Power of Attorney.
+Estate planning documents include the following: Last Will and Testament; Durable or Financial Power of Attorney; and Healthcare Power of Attorney.

 Last Will and Testament.
 This document is only effective at the time of your death.
 It allows the appointment of executors to administer your estate, the division of both real and personal property, and the appointment of trustees and guardians for minor children.